Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Suspension Bridge.md

 Building them in real life.
 Steel cables not rope.
 Need to dig down through earth to bedrock to start building piers.
 May need to dig underwater using a pressurised diving chamber called a caisson - this was first done when building the Brooklyn Bridge in New York.
 Anchor cables by dropping a heavy lump of rock on them.
 May have two bits of rock with interlocking teeth and cable between.

 Talk about tension and compression.
-Rope is good under tension, brick cracks under tension.
+Steel rope is good under tension, brick cracks under tension but is strong under compression (see Arch Bridge).
 Making steel rope - wind strands of iron into a small length, wind many of them together.
 Testing for strength!

 ### **Science background for demonstrators**